vincent/kisslists/content/_index.md

 ## Limitations

-KissLists is so simple, some fetaures are deliberately left aside, for example
+KissLists is so simple, some features are deliberately left aside, for example

 - no built-in authentication, it is your responsability to secure the access to your lists with a frontend proxy
 - no user concept, it is up to you to keep url of each list

-## Export lists
+## Storage

+The server itself is entirely bundled in a single binary, zero dependencies needed.

 KissLists stores items in a an SQLite database.
-This allow allow <a href="https://github.com/planetopendata/awesome-sqlite#sqlite-admin-tools">sqlite tools</a> to work.
+This allow <a href="https://github.com/planetopendata/awesome-sqlite#sqlite-admin-tools">sqlite tools</a> to work.

-To export them to a CSV file named kisslists.csv
+To export all items to a CSV file named kisslists.csv
 {{< highlight go>}}
 sqlite3 /path/to/kisslists.sqlite <<!
 .headers on